miguelllamas/CxSy-Challenge-Llamas-McCarthy-2/README.md

 * High: 25% chance of $80 (divided by number of agents in pool); 75% chance of P0
 * Low: 50% chance of $40 (divided by number of agents in pool); 50% chance of P0

 For this project, various different algorithms have been constructed, each of which largely defines how the decision-making process for agents functions across all time steps.
 Observations regarding these algorithms are discussed in the succeeding sections below.
+Note that each algorithm has been run 5 times.

 # Highest Average Earnings